 Training and qualifications.

 I have experience of working with a wide range of emotional difficulties, both within the NHS and private practice.
-My NHS experience includes working in a self harm clinic and in a clinic for survivors of childhood sexual abuse.
-I have also worked with vulnerable adults in a leading mental health charity.
 Currently I devote my time to private practice.

 Accredited register membership

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).